ohadschn/letsencrypt-webapp-renewer/README.md

    1. [Azure Logic App based](https://docs.microsoft.com/en-us/azure/scheduler/migrate-from-scheduler-to-logic-apps) is another good option that does not require _Always On_
       1. Logic Apps can be configured to run periodically (e.g every 60 days)
       2. Allows easy configuration of notifications (send O365 email, Twilio SMS, etc), as an alternative (or in addition) to SendGrid
-      3. Requires one-time configuration of user/password authentication to initiate the WebJob, see [intructions here](https://dzone.com/articles/schedule-azure-webjobs-using-azure-logic-apps).
+      3. Requires one-time [configuration](https://docs.microsoft.com/en-us/azure/logic-apps/concepts-schedule-automated-recurring-tasks-workflows) of user/password authentication to initiate the WebJob.

 ### ASP.NET Core
 1. Enable `ServeUnknownFileTypes` for the `/.well-known/acme-challenge` request path of your Web App.